tristanls/k-bucket/README.md

   * `newContact`: _Object_ The new contact that is now stored after the update.

 Emitted when a previously existing ("previously existing" means `oldContact.id` equals `newContact.id`) contact was added to the bucket and it was replaced with `newContact`.

-#### Property: 'metadata'

-The `metadata` object serves as a container that can be used by implementations using k-bucket.
-One example is storing a timestamp to indicate the last time when a node in the bucket was responding to a ping.

 ## Releases